FatherNelson/clearblade-insecure/README.md

 ## Supported Java Versions

 Java 11 or above is required for using this client.
-Java 17 are the best choice for new development.
+Java 17 is the best choice for new development.

 ## Quickstart